MIT Museum to host a traveling exhibition of Cajal's original drawings alongside contemporary neuroscience visualizations from MIT labs.

 These historical works will be complimented by a contemporary exhibition of neuroscience visualizations that are leading to new insights, aided by technologies, many pioneered here at MIT’s McGovern Institute, that allow increasingly more detailed and precise understandings.

 The exhibit is scheduled to open on May 3, 2018.

-This traveling exhibition was developed by the Frederick R. Weisman Art Museum, University of Minnesota with the Instituto Cajal.
+The Beautiful Brain: The Drawings of Santiago Ramón y Cajal was developed by the Frederick R. Weisman Art Museum, University of Minnesota with the CSIC’s Cajal Institute, Madrid, Spain.

 Major exhibition support provided by:

 Contributing exhibition support provided by:

 This exhibition is generously supported by the Associate Provost for the Arts, Philip Khoury.
 Additional support has been provided by the Council for the Arts at MIT.